nagdevAmruthnath/Bio7_Classification/README.md

 #### Download and compile the 'Main.java' class with Bio7 >=3.1 to open the interface.

 Follow Button 1-4 for a classification workflow which trains and classifies images with R (scripts are available in the R directory) in a non-blocking job.

 Enable/disable/add filters in the 'createStackFeatures' method.

-Multichannel images (e.g. RGB) can be classified.
+Until now Multichannel images (e.g. RGB) can be classified.

+The ModelGui interface can be extended with the Eclipse WindowBuilder plugin (SWT) if installed in Bio7.